nWODT-Cobalt/uxa/Library/Communication Guidelines/Communication Guidelines.md

 Documents vs Presentations
 : Documents are text-heavy, usually long-form material for individual reading or reference.
 They are exported from [Marked](https://marked2app.com/).
-Presentations are figure-heavy, usually short-form material for group training or evangelization.
+Presentations are figure-heavy, usually short-form material for group training or advocacy.
 They are presented from  [Deckset](https://www.deckset.com/).

 Figure
 : Any diagram, chart, gif, illustration, photograph or screenshot.

 Inline figures vs Full-screen figures
 : Inline figures are presented alongside text, and are usually laid-out complementary to it.
-Full-screen figures take up the entirety of the page or slide.
+Full-screen figures take up the entirety of a page or slide.

 Keyword
 : Reference to a formally defined entity, rather than a generic notion.